Top Places to Visit in the Luberon Valley of Provence

 Gordes

-Gordes village
+Gordes Village

 This beautiful hilltop village is one of the most picturesque in the region, with narrow cobblestone streets, beautiful stone houses, and stunning views of the surrounding countryside.
 Be sure to visit the castle, the Saint-Firmin Palace, and the nearby Abbey of Sénanque, known for its beautiful lavender fields.

 When visiting Gordes, make sure to stop by Senanque Abbey, also known as the Abbaye Notre-Dame de Sénanque.
 This is a Cistercian abbey located in the heart of the Luberon region in Provence, France.
 The abbey was founded in 1148 by a group of Cistercian monks, who were looking for a peaceful place to live and pray.
 The abbey is known for its beautiful Romanesque architecture and lavender fields.
-Today, the abbey is still home to a small community of Cistercian monks, who follow a simple and austere way of life, centered around prayer, work, and study.
+Today, the abbey is still home to a small community of Cistercian monks, who follow a simple and austere way of life, centred around prayer, work, and study.
 The monks welcome visitors to the abbey, who can attend Mass and visit the church and cloister.
 The abbey is also known for its lavender fields, which bloom in the summer months and are a popular attraction for visitors to the region.

 Roussillon